 TXDOT was not obligated to begin making payments under the agreement until the project was substantially complete and open to the public.
-Under the agreement, when the project was complete, TXDOT will reimburse the County an annual amount equal to \$0.07 for each vehicle mile traveled on the project during the previous year.
+Under the agreement, when the project was complete, TXDOT was to reimburse the County an annual amount equal to \$0.07 for each vehicle mile traveled on the project during the previous year.
 Each annual reimbursement will be not less than \$1,310,000 nor more than \$2,620,000.
 The first annual payment was to be made 60 days after the first anniversary of the project's completion and the Department's issuance of a Letter of Acceptance.
 Subsequent annual payments will be made within 60 days after each succeeding anniversary.
 On October 17, 2017, TXDOT remitted to the County its Letter of Acceptance as described under the terms of the agreement.
-As of September 30, 2020, a receivable of \$16,461,515 has been accrued for reimbursable expenditures incurred by the County.